hpssjellis/particle-mesh-with-openthread-nrf52840-usb-bins/README.md

 See specific information in the individual folders

-Just starting to get things working.
-This folder has the same files zipped 3 ways.
+Just starting to get things working. >Each folder has the full set of Argon, xenon and nrf52840 ftd and cli files

+The .zip file in the main folder is the latest Argon.bin that can be dfu usb flashed to an argon using the particle-cli